-This assessment is issued on the basis of test data and information to hand at the time of issue.
+This assessment is based on test data, experience and the information supplied.
 If contradictory evidence becomes available to BRE Testing the assessment will be unconditionally withdrawn and the applicant will be notified in writing.
 Similarly the assessment is invalidated if the assessed construction is subsequently tested since actual test data is deemed to take precedence over an expressed opinion.
-The assessment is valid for a period of five years after which it should be returned for review to consider any additional data which has become available or any changes in the fire test procedures.
+The assessment is valid for a period of five years after which it should be returned for review to consider any additional data, which has become available or any changes in the fire test procedures.
 Any changes in the specification of the product will invalidate this assessment.